Prelf1992/explainable-ai-toolkit/README.md

 * Commit 123: Refactor: Add new feature UI for better readability. at 2025-03-04 16:26:37
 * Commit 124: Feat: Update documentation for algorithm to support new requirements. at 2025-03-04 13:18:38
 * Commit 125: Docs: Refactor code in dependencies to resolve issue. at 2025-03-04 15:25:07
+* Commit 126: Perf: Configure CI for algorithm to support new requirements. at 2025-03-04 13:41:11